 speculation that only powerful combinations of

-wealth and influence can compass them. corporations
+wealth and influence can compass them.
+Corporations

 grow on every hand, and on every hand not only